SteVEX-HG/WRIT2E-documentation-assignement/initial-draft.md

 > - Your machine is most likely 64-bit unless it's over a decade old.

 ## Overview
-A C++ Development environment ultimately boils down to a C++ ***complier***, which makes it possible for Windows to understand your own code, and a ***debugger***, which runs the code in a specific way that helps you fix mistakes in the code.
+A C++ Development environment ultimately boils down to a C++ ***compiler***, which makes it possible for Windows to understand your own code, and a ***debugger***, which runs the code in a specific way that helps you fix mistakes in the code.
 Following this tutorial, you will install the compiler and debugger provided by MinGW-w64.
 You will also learn the most bare-bone way to write and compile a C++ program, namely with Notepad and the command line.
 Starting with this most basic form of development environment is a great foundation that will help you understand more advanced environments later on.

 ---